Acre, Israel: Crusader and Ayyubid period

-First Crusader Kingdom of Jerusalem (1104–1187)

 After four years, the siege of Acre was successfully completed in 1104, with the city capitulating to the forces of King Baldwin I of Jerusalem following the First Crusade.
 The Crusaders made the town their chief port in the Kingdom of Jerusalem.
 On the first Crusade, Fulcher relates his travels with the Crusading armies of King Baldwin, including initially staying over in Acre before the army's advance to Jerusalem.
 This demonstrates that even from the beginning, Acre was an important link between the Crusaders and their advance into the Levant.
 Its function was to provide Crusaders with a foothold in the region and access to vibrant trade that made them prosperous, especially giving them access to the Asiatic spice trade.
 By the 1130s it had a population of around 25,000 and was only matched for size in the Crusader kingdom by the city of Jerusalem.
 Around 1170 it became the main port of the eastern Mediterranean, and the kingdom of Jerusalem was regarded in the west as enormously wealthy above all because of Acre.
 According to an English contemporary, it provided more for the Crusader crown than the total revenues of the king of England.

+In the late 12th century, Jewish explorer Benjamin of Tudela recorded around 200 Jewish families in Acre.
+Its commercial prominence under Crusader rule seems to have attracted Jewish immigrants, including scholars from Europe.
+By the late 13th century, sources suggest that the Jewish community in Acre may have accumulated enough wealth to own slaves.
+Jewish migrants from Acre who settled in Fatimid Egypt continued to identify themselves for generations as the "people of Acco."

 The Andalusian geographer Ibn Jubayr wrote that in 1185 there was still a Muslim community in the city who worshipped in a small mosque.

-Ayyubid intermezzo (1187–1191)

 Acre, along with Beirut and Sidon, capitulated without a fight to the Ayyubid sultan Saladin in 1187, after his decisive victory at Hattin and the subsequent Muslim capture of Jerusalem.